-Because of its proximity to Louisiana, this coastal town is full of cajun flair, which really shines through during the city's yearly events such as the CavOILcade Parade in October and the Groves Pecan Festival in November.
-If you're museum-goers, the Museum of the Gulf Coast is well worth a visit where your family can explore the palentology and biology of the Texas coast and see a plethora of coastal artifacts.
+Because of its proximity to Louisiana, this coastal town is full of Cajun flair, which really shines through during the city's yearly events such as the CavOILcade Parade in October and the Groves Pecan Festival in November.
+If you're museum-goers, the Museum of the Gulf Coast is well worth a visit where your family can explore the paleontology and biology of the Texas coast and see a plethora of coastal artifacts.
 Lantern-lit ghost tours of the historic town are a hit nighttime activity and a great way to end your day trip to Port Arthur.

 Day Trips from Houston - East

 Get a full Southeast Texas experience in Beaumont, and if you have extra time, it is close enough to the Louisiana border to visit nearby Lake Charles or the Sabine National Wildlife Refuge.
 A kid favorite near Beaumont is definitely the Gator Country Wildlife Adventure Park where you can actually hold an alligator.
 The park also has swamp boat tours (you see now why this is most appealing post-summer), shows, and tours.
 Admission isn't too bad at $17 for adults and $14 for kids ages 2-12.

 Beaumont is also home to the famous Spindletop, where oil erupted from the ground for nine days straight in 1901, and several museums.
-The Art Museum of Southeast Texas features contemporary paintings and sculptures and the McFaddin-Ward House is a beautiful colonial revival mansion.
-Add in the delicious seafood and parks along the Neches River, Beaumont has something for the whole family.
+The Art Museum of Southeast Texas features contemporary paintings and sculptures and the McFaddin-Ward House is a beautiful Colonial revival mansion.
+Add in the delicious seafood and parks along the Neches River, and Beaumont has something for the whole family.